• Home

 prejudice against Jews and by her guilt at having abandoned her father."

-Charles Isherwood, The NY Times
+Charles Isherwood, The New York Times

 "Melissa Miller eschews the defiance we normally see in Shylock’s daughter Jessica;